hugorodgerbrown/django-side-effects/README.rst

 --------------------

 The above solution probably looks extremely familiar - and it is very closely related to the built-in Django signals implementation.
-In fact, under the hood we rely on signals to hand off between functions.
+You could easily reproduce the output of this project using signals - this project is really just a formalisation of the way in which a signal-like pattern could be used to make your code clear and easy to document.
+The key differences are:

+1. Explicit statement that a function has side-effects
+2. A simpler binding mechanism (using text labels)
+3. (TODO) Async processing of receiver functions

+It may well be that this project merges back in to the signals pattern in due course - at the moment we still experimenting.

 Installation